Azure/login/README.md

 ```
 Refer to the [Azure Stack Hub Login Action Tutorial](https://docs.microsoft.com/en-us/azure-stack/user/ci-cd-github-action-login-cli?view=azs-2008) for more detailed instructions.

+## Configure OIDC federated credentials:

+To login using **Open ID Connect (OIDC) based federated identity credentials**, in the workflow, set the values of `client-id`, `tenant-id` and `subscription-id` of the Azure service principal associated with an OIDC Federated Identity Credential.

+Follow <this> guidance, to create a new service principal and then to create a Federated credential in Azure portal needed to establish OIDC trust between GitHub deployment workflows and the specific Azure resources scoped by the service principal.
+Configure the Federated Credential with appropriate values of the GitHub Org, Repo and Environments based on the context used in the GitHub deployment workflows targeting Azure.

+Note: Currently OIDC login is supported only with Azure CLI for public clouds.
+Support for Azure PowerShell and for other clouds like Government clouds, Azure Stacks would be added soon.

 ## Configure deployment credentials:

-The previous sample workflows depend on a [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) named `AZURE_CREDENTIALS` in your repository.
+Azure login Action depends on a [secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) named `AZURE_CREDENTIALS` in your repository.
 The value of this secret is expected to be a JSON object that represents a service principal (an identifer for an application or process) that authenticates the workflow with Azure.

 To function correctly, this service principal must be assigned the [Contributor]((https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor)) role for the web app or the resource group that contains the web app.